More than 500,000 mail ballots were rejected in the primaries. That could make the difference in battleground states this fall.

 “Making this process so painstakingly difficult is a form of voter suppression,” she wrote in a reply to the official.

 Philadelphia officials said 3.8 percent of ballots cast by mail for the June primary were rejected.

-“The Board [of Elections] makes every effort to accept every ballot they can in accordance with the law,” the city’s deputy commissioner, Nick Custodio, told The Post in an email.
+“The Board [of Elections] makes every effort to accept every ballot they can in accordance with the law,” a city deputy commissioner, Nick Custodio, told The Post in an email.
 “Voters have the opportunity [to] appeal individual decisions directly to the Board itself.”

 Fusco, now working as a freelance illustrator, said she was uncomfortable making a formal appeal during the pandemic because she feared it would require attending an in-person meeting.
 But now, she said, she feels compelled to cast a ballot in person in November to ensure that it counts.

-Note: This story has been updated to reflect an updated number of ballots that were thrown out in Maine and remove a reference to that state’s rejection rate, which was calculated using a rejections figure that included ballots not returned by voters.